 I have very strong leadership values which I stick to.

 It became more important for me to lead in the way that I felt most compelled to lead than to organize my leadership around what would best position me for the next level.

 Answer: Of course.

 Entrepreneurship is highly personal.
 There’s no one to blame but me when things go south.
 Every swing and a miss makes me sad.
 But the base hits are worth it.
 But besides all that, it came to a point that I was more frightened of the consequences of not doing what I felt most called to do, than of not succeeding trying.

 I don’t want to leave this world contributing less than I should.
 I resonate with Elizabeth Gilbert’s TED talk on innovation.
 It’s starting to feel that I’m supposed to be responding to things happening through me.
 That’s hard to ignore.

 Answer: Head clearing, strategic planning, website/video development, building on partnerships, and book launching.

 Honestly, I need some unwinding.
-I’m mixing in some yoga and kickboxing with the strategic planning and other work.
+I’m mixing in some yoga and kickboxing with strategic planning and other work.
 I am resisting the urge to do too much doing until my priorities and strategy are solid.
-With that said, I’ve been overwhelmed by the generosity of the leadership media crowd in support of my book launch.
+With that said, I’ve been overwhelmed by the generosity of other leadership thinkers and writers in support of my first book launch.

 Question: What’s the focus of your new company?